MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 ### Supported versions

-The 2020 Year-End Update / 2021 Tax Update supports Microsoft Dynamics GP, (GP 2018), Microsoft Dynamics GP 2016, and Microsoft Dynamics GP 2015.
+The 2020 Year-End Update / 2021 Tax Update supports Microsoft Dynamics GP and Microsoft Dynamics GP 2016.
 To identify the Microsoft Dynamics GP release you’re using, start the application and choose Help \>\> About Microsoft Dynamics GP.

 To identify the Canadian Payroll release you’re using, start Microsoft Dynamics GP, then open the Payroll Control Setup – Canada window (Microsoft Dynamics GP menu \>\>Tools \>\> Setup \>\> Payroll – Canada \>\> Control).
 You should see the release number in the upper left corner of the window.